d-ries/linux-essentials/10_permissions/exercises/users_groups_permissions_extra_exercises/99_exercises.md

 ### Task 7.3
 Set all the permissions and ACL's for the scenario mentioned above.
-Do not use the special bit setgid.
+Do not use the special bit setgid, but make sure that the ACL's are inherited to subdirectories which might be created.

 ## Task 8